Degree Programs Offered

-Need for higher-performance computers.
-Topics discussed include: classification of parallel computers; shared-memory versus message passing matchings; for ms of parallelism, measure of performance; designing parallel algorithms; parallel programming and parallel languages; synchorization constructs; and operating systems for parallel computers.
+This course is an introduction to parallel computing, that is using multiple processors to execute algorithms.
+Topics discussed include: classification of parallel computers; shared-memory versus message passing; forms of parallelism; measures of performance; designing parallel algorithms; parallel programming and parallel languages; synchronization constructs; and operating systems for parallel computers.
 (Cross-listed with CSCI 4440)

 CSCI 8450 ADVANCED TOPICS IN NATURAL LANGUAGE UNDERSTANDING (3 credits)